-Second, we found important differences between workers performing different job tasks and belonging to different age groups.
-Perhaps surprisingly, we generally found more beneficial effects for routine workers (both manual and cognitive) than for non-routine workers.
-This result was more pronounced in countries with low labour costs.
+Second, we found important differences between workers performing different job tasks.
+Perhaps surprisingly, we generally found more beneficial effects for routine workers than for non-routine workers.
+This result was most pronounced in countries with average initial labour costs.
 We found no effects of robot exposure on labour market flows among workers in non-routine cognitive occupations.
 Our results are thus somewhat at odds with the notion that routine tasks are always substitutes for robot technology, whereas non-routine tasks are always complements to robot technology.
-Instead, our results point to the importance of labour costs for the substitutability of workers performing different job tasks by robots: i.e., in countries with low labour costs, workers performing routine tasks seem to be complements of, rather than substitutes for, robots.
+Instead, our results point to the importance of labour costs for the substitutability of workers performing different job tasks by robots: i.e., in countries with average levels of labour costs, workers performing routine tasks seem to be complements of, rather than substitutes for, robots.

 We also found strong heterogeneity between age groups.
-Again, our results showed that even the groups who may be expected to be most at risk from robotisation - i.e., young and old workers - were complements of, rather than substitutes for, robot technology in countries with low labour costs.
+Again, our results showed that even the groups who may be expected to be most at risk from robotisation - i.e., young and old workers - were complements of, rather than substitutes for, robot technology in countries with low levels of labour costs.
 This showed up as negative effects of robotisation on separations (i.e., greater employment stability) for older workers, and positive effects on hirings for younger workers.
-An exception to these general results was our observation that job findings were negatively affected by robot exposure for the countries with the highest labour costs.
+An exception to these general results was our observation that job findings were negatively affected by robot exposure in the countries with the highest labour costs.

 Third, our counterfactual exercise showed that the effects on worker flows had important implications for employment and unemployment rates.
-Particularly in countries with low labour costs, increased robot exposure led to increases in employment and decreases in unemployment.
-Our decomposition showed that these results were mainly driven by reduced separations, rather than increased hirings.
-We also provide suggestive evidence that the role of separations was more important in countries with low employment protections and low benefit replacement rates, and was less important in countries with high union coverage.
+Particularly in countries with low or average levels of labour costs, increased robot exposure led to increases in employment and decreases in unemployment.
+Our decomposition showed that these results were mainly due to reduced separations, rather than increased hirings.
+We also provide suggestive evidence that the role of separations was more important in countries with lower employment protections and in countries with lower union coverage.

 Our results have important policy implications.
-First, the overall effects of robots appear to be positive.
+First, the overall effects of robots are positive in a number of countries.
 Therefore, this technology should generally be seen as an opportunity for workers, rather than as a threat to them.
 The key policy challenge is therefore to identify the factors that contribute to this technology being a complement to rather than a substitute for human labour.
 Our paper is a step in this direction.
 The next steps include a more explicit analysis of the factors that enable workers to adjust to technological change, especially through the increased use of training.
 Second, there are large differences between countries, and between worker groups.
 Therefore, a one-size-fits-all solution for all countries and workers is not the way forward.
 Third, institutions appeared to matter for our results.
 Therefore, we see a more explicit analysis of institutions as an important avenue for future research.